Background

 So, mortification could lead to really, really important therapeutic breakthroughs, self-inflicted, self-generated, therapeutic breakthroughs, which Hornay called self-analysis.

 And even on that occasion, when the narcissist is mortified, he is in touch with a professional, with a mental health practitioner.
-A good practitioner capitalizes on these breakthroughs, these insights, Freud called them insights, and uses, leverages, the practitioner, leverages the insights to transform the narcissist.
+A good practitioner capitalizes on these breakthroughs, these insights, Freud called them insights, and uses, leverages, the practitioner leverages the insights to transform the narcissist.

-Actually, it's precisely what cold therapy does.
-In cold therapy, we mortify the narcissist via re-traumatization.
 The narcissist then begins to realize many things about himself, unsavory things, bad things, non-grandiose things, humiliating things, shameful.
-He begins to realize this, and he goes through a phase of suicidal ideation, depression.
+He begins to realize this, and he goes through a phase of suicidal ideation, extreme depression.

 But this phase is a window of opportunity.
 It is from the depths of the abyss that we can uplift the narcissist back, now equipped with self-knowledge.
-And self-knowledge is empowering.

-Self-knowledge is transformative.
 This is the only hope for a narcissist.
 Mortification is his only hope to get in touch with his humiliated, ashamed, broken, damaged, crying, sad, painful, hurting inner child, his only hope is mortification.

 And so ironically, intimate partners, transactional intimate partners, maternal intimate partners, who betray the narcissist and mortify him, they do him a great favor.

-If you love your narcissist truly, you would walk away in the most egregious and ostentatious, backstabbing way possible, so as to wake him up into the reality of himself, and to allow him to gradually come to grips with it, and maybe once in a million, to change.
+If you love your narcissist truly, you would walk away in the most egregious and ostentatious, backstabbing way possible, so as to wake him up into the reality of himself, and to allow him to gradually come to grips with it, and maybe, maybe once in a million, to change.

 So sometimes what looks bad is actually good, and what looks good is bad.
+And this is one of these cases.

 If you enjoyed this article, you might like the following: